jpouvrard/organizer/README.md

 Biome config file `biome.json`.
 In addition to default config, it has git integration enabled, and has the experimental useSortedClasses (sorting of tailwind classes) rule enabled.

+Lefthook config file `lefthook.yml` with pre-commit hooks for Biome and TypeScript type checking.

 ## Usage

 1. Clone to your machine.
 Do this by: